googlearchive/interactive-fiction-nodejs/README.md

+# Project Status

+This sample is no longer maintained.
+It's here for archive purposes only.

 # Actions on Google: Interactive Fiction Sample using Node.js

 This interactive fiction engine, is an app for the Google Assistant.